 - Information about how the pump works and about pump parts and how to clean them.

 - Information about how often and for how long to pump when exclusively pumping.
-A guideline to start is to pump as many times a day as the baby is taking a bottle, with the total amount of pumping time per day being about two hours.
+A good guideline to start is to pump as many times a day as the baby is taking a bottle, with the total amount of pumping time per day being about two hours.

 3. Rules about pumping for nursing mothers don’t always apply to exclusively pumping mothers.

-Additionally, lactation consultants could also provide guidance on how to get those pumping sessions in while caring for a baby.
+Additionally, lactation consultants could also provide guidance on how to get pumping sessions in while caring for a baby.
 For example, using a hands-free bra to pump can enable you to hold the baby or feed the baby while pumping; putting a bouncy seat on the floor next to you while you pump is another good option.

 4. Remember that exclusive pumpers are trying as hard as they can.

 One exclusive pumper, Tracy Turtel, said that lactation consultants should “understand that not being able to breastfeed is a huge disappointment and loss to many of us.
 Treating us like we’re failures does not help, nor does pushing us to do something we know isn’t right for us.”

 “There is so much extra work – washing the bottles and pump parts, storing the milk, and pumping every 3 hours on a different schedule than the baby.
 It’s as if I have twins!
 One that needs a milk input and one that needs a milk output,” said Jodi Rowland, another exclusively pumping mom.

-Helping people who want to nurse so that they can avoid all of this extra effort is wonderful; however, once a mother has decided to exclusively pump, supporting her and recognizing how hard she is working is invaluable.
+Helping people who want to nurse so that they can avoid all of this extra effort is wonderful; however, once a parent has decided to exclusively pump, supporting her and recognizing how hard she is working is invaluable.

-In summary, lactation consultants that recognize that exclusively pumping is a viable option, support them in their decision, and provide them with the information that they need will be instrumental in helping these mothers meet their (new) breastfeeding goals.
+In summary, lactation consultants that recognize that exclusively pumping is a viable option, support them in their decision, and provide them with the information that they need will be instrumental in helping these parents meet their (new) breastfeeding goals.